stevennic22/docker-go-ns1-dynamic-dns/README.md

 # Docker NS1 Dynamic DNS
 This updates DNS records in NS1 with the current IP every 5 minutes.
 The script runs under `cron` inside a lightweight Alpine-based Docker container.

-[NS1](https://ns1.com) is a DNS provider that offers a generous free plan (500k queries/month, 50 records) and an API.
+~[NS1](https://ns1.com) is a DNS provider that offers a generous free plan (500k queries/month, 50 records) and an API.~

+IBM has since purchased NS1 and it appears that the free plan is now only a free trial.

 ### IP Sources
 In external mode, one of three sources will be picked randomly: